 Land acquisition programs and initiatives are critical to preserving and protecting the state's endangered natural resources and quality of life, and the Board supports local, state, and federal land acquisition programs and initiatives.
-The Board supports the use of Water and Land Conservation Amendment (Amendment 1) funding for the purposes named in the text of Amendment 1, and opposes the use of Amendment 1 funding for agency staffing and other administrative costs previously covered by other funding sources.
-The Board opposes any legislation that reduces affordable housing and/or transportation program funding to implement Amendment 1.
+The Board supports the use of Water and Land Conservation Amendment funding for the purposes named in the text of the amendment, and opposes the use of this funding for agency staffing and other administrative costs previously covered by other funding sources.
 Furthermore, the Board urges the Legislature to consider local priorities, including extreme-weather and climate resilience, shoreline protection and restoration, Everglades restoration, ocean outfall projects, and water resource protection, in selecting initiatives to be funded by the Land Acquisition Trust Fund under the terms of the Water and Land Conservation Amendment.